OpenMDAO/OpenMDAO-Framework/openmdao.lib/src/openmdao/lib/drivers/docs/genetic.rst

     top.driver.elitism = True

 A number of different commonly used selection algorithms are available.
-The default algorithm is the Roulette Wheel Algorithm, but Tournament Selection, Rank Selection, and Uniform Selection are also available.
-The ``selection_method`` variable allows you to select the algorithm; allowed values are: ``"roulette_wheel," "tournament," "rank,"`` and ``"uniform"``.
+The default algorithm is the Roulette Wheel Algorithm, but Rank Selection, and Uniform Selection are also available.
+The ``selection_method`` variable allows you to select the algorithm; allowed values are: ``"roulette_wheel," "rank,"`` and ``"uniform"``.

 .. testcode:: Genetic